International Legion (Ukraine): Iran

+In March 2025, Iranian journalist Kourosh Sehati said in an interview with RFE/RL that he had applied to join the foreign legion, citing both political and personal reasons.

 Ireland

 Brendan Murphy, an Irish businessman fleeing Ukraine stated in an interview published 2 March 2022 that Irish people had already arrived in the country to fight with the International Legion.
 He said: "The first Irish veterans – they have to have military experience – arrived in Ukraine last night, which is good to see because they have the Irish tricolor on their arm".

 Rory Mason was the first Irish volunteer killed in the Kharkiv region in late September or early October 2022.
+In late April 2023, Finbar Cafferkey was killed fighting in the Battle of Bakhmut.

 Israel

 Ukrainian initiatives to recruit Israelis began on 26 February in tandem with thousands of Israelis protesting against the 2022 Russian invasion of Ukraine.

 Many protesters had connections to Ukraine or other post-Soviet countries, but also a significant contingent of Israelis attended with no connection to the former USSR at all.

 The Ukrainian Embassy focused on recruiting Israelis through its Facebook page.

 By early March, it was reported that Israelis had been recruited and were heading to Ukraine.
 Most were veterans of the Israeli Defense Forces (IDF), and were primarily of Ukrainian, Russian, or other former USSR roots, but not exclusively so, with recruits of Druze Israeli and American-Israeli backgrounds also noted.

 On 25 March, it was reported by the Israeli national newspaper Yedioth Ahronoth that a group of former IDF soldiers were training Ukrainian civilians; the ex-commando in charge stated to journalists that the program originated as a rescue mission for Ukraine's Jewish population but changed as the Ukrainian Jews required armed escorts and then military training.
 Yedioth Ahronoth reported that an unidentified Israeli official stated that the Israeli defense establishment was "looking the other way", in part because of the increasingly pro-Ukrainian sentiments and growing suspicion toward Russia, the official himself noting his own solidarity toward Ukraine in the face of "the worst kind of Russian aggression".

 On 1 September 2022, Israeli citizen Dmitry Fialka was killed fighting in eastern Ukraine.